← Back

 For iOS backups, I just have an iCloud subscription.
 I’m paying about 120 EUR/year for this service.

-I enabled Family Sharing; which allowed me to share my subscription with family members.
+I enabled Family Sharing, which allowed me to share my subscription with family members.

 It makes the 10 EUR I pay every month hurt a little less.